oakes/java-assignments/curriculum/week1.md

     * Class (static associative)
     * ArrayList (dynamic sequential)
     * HashMap (dynamic associative)
+  * How do static and dynamic data structures work?
+    * Stack vs Heap
+  * Using generics for compile-time safety
 * Text adventure
   * Add command system
   * Use `ArrayList` to store inventory
-* How do static and dynamic data structures work?
-  * Stack vs Heap